vin0010/SystemDesign/Problems.md

 | 28 | Job Scheduler                   | :white_check_mark: | :x:       |                                                                     |

 ## Problems from Leetcode
-- Ad click aggregation system
-- Top 10 songs played on spotify (top-k problem)
-- Design web crawler
+-[ ] Design web crawler
-- Deisgn online chess
+-[ ] Design online chess
-- Design whatsapp
+-[ ] Design whatsapp
-- Design price alert system similar to camelcamelcamel.com
+-[ ] Design price alert system similar to camelcamelcamel.com
-- Design proximity server.
+-[ ] Design proximity server.
+-[ ] Design a system to store images for FB and insta that would require 1000 uploads per sec and handle duplication.
+-[ ] Design YouTube
-- Design the Facebook post privacy functionality.
-In other words, if I make a Facebook post, and I have 3 privacy options to choose from (Only Me, Friends Only, Public), design how would you get the visibility for any Faceook user (ie. can a FB user see the post or not)
+-[ ] Design the Facebook post privacy functionality.
+In other words, if I make a Facebook post, and I have 3 privacy options to choose from (Only Me, Friends Only, Public), design how wold you get the visibility for any Faceook user (ie. can a FB user see the post or not)
-- Design an online judge like leetcode
+-[ ] Design an online judge like leetcode
-- Netflix
-- Yelp
+-[ ] Video count in distributed system.
+-[ ] Design Ticketmaster.
-- Ticketmaster
+  - More focus on:
   - Ticket booking workflows
-  - Design a system to store images for FB and insta that would require 1000 uploads per sec and handle duplication
+  - What if tickets are not available?
+-[ ] design netflix
+-[ ] design yelp
+-[ ] design messenger status
+-[ ] Google drive
+-[ ] Ad count aggregation system (picked product architecture, but ran very similar to typical system design question).
+Provided both live data case and accurate data case with both CMS and persistent data storage. honestly I am not sure about this round.
+-[ ] Top 10 songs played on spotify (top-k problem)

 - TAG management (https://leetcode.com/discuss/interview-experience/4351482/Design-a-tagging-system-or-HLD-or-LLD)
 - File download (https://leetcode.com/discuss/interview-experience/1263830/Facebook-product-design)
 - Apply discount on Nth order (https://leetcode.com/discuss/interview-question/system-design/459593/Facebook-or-System-Design-or-E-commerce-Apply-discount-on-every-nth-order)